GravityPDF/gravity-pdf-documentation/docs/v6/extensions/pdf-for-gravityview-add-on.md

 * <a href="https://www.gravitykit.com/pricing/?ref=186" rel="sponsored">GravityView v2.16+</a> (any license type)

 If any of the prerequisites aren't met, the plugin will show an appropriate error message on the Plugins admin screen after activation.

+## Installation

+[Please follow our installation guide](installing-upgrading-extensions.md), which provides instructions for uploading the add-on to your WordPress website and adding your license key for automatic updates.

 ## View Types